-Uncommon ossicle shape in Holothuria leucospilota from Pangkor Archipelago, Malaysia
+Uncommon ossicle in Holothuria (Mertensiothuria) leucospilota from Teluk Nipah, Pangkor Island

-There was a lack of studies on Holothuria (Mertensiothuria) leucospilota from Pangkor Archipelago, Perak, Malaysia due to the popularity of a commercial sea cucumber species i.e. Stichopus horrens, the main ingredient of gamat-based traditional medicine on the resort island.
-Therefore, this study aimed to isolate ossicles from a specimen of morphospecies H. leucospilota collected from Teluk Nipah Beach, Pangkor Archipelago; to determine the shapes of the ossicles for species verification, and to further confirm its species status using non-protein-coding 12S and 16S mitochondrial ribosomal RNA (rRNA) gene sequences.
-At least six ossicle shapes were documented.
-Beside the common ossicle shapes i.e. the buttons and the tables; I-shaped rod, long I-shaped rod, branched rod, and spider-shaped rod were also observed.
-Nevertheless, the spider-shaped rod is an unusual ossicle shape in H. leucospilota as there was no previous record on it, therefore it could be considered as a new finding.
-Two partial sequences of the mitochondrial rRNA genes were registered with the GenBank (Accession No.: KX768273 - KX768274).
-The blastn results indicated that the specimen was H. leucospilota with Identities scores of 99% for both genes.
-Interestingly, only one corresponding 12S mitochondrial rRNA gene sequence was displayed in the blastn results showing a lack of 12S mitochondrial rRNA gene sequences of H. leucospilota in the GenBank until 15th June 2016.
-This study also suggested that the species identification based on the mitochondrial rRNA gene sequences gave better inference than the ossicle shape identification.
-In summary, the results verified the species status of the specimen as H. leucospilota, consequently proposed its uniqueness as a result of the presence of the spider-shaped rod.
-More studies with more samples, more different types of mitochondrial DNA genes, and more morphological and molecular techniques need to be incorporated in future in order to get a better insight.
+The high popularity of a commercial sea cucumber species on Pangkor Island (i.e. Stichopus horrens) has resulted in a lack of studies on Holothuria (Mertensiothuria) leucospilota from Pangkor Island, Perak, Malaysia.
+S. horrens is the main ingredient of gamat-based traditional medicine on the resort island, while H. leucospilota is the most dominant species.
+For that reason, this study aimed to isolate ossicles from a specimen of morphospecies H. leucospilota collected from Teluk Nipah Beach, Pangkor Island; and to determine the shapes of the ossicles for species verification.
+A number of six ossicle shapes were observed.
+Beside buttons and tables as the common ossicle shapes; I-shaped rod, long I-shaped rod, branched rod, and spider-shaped rod were also documented.
+Nonetheless, the spider-shaped rod is an unusual ossicle shape in H. leucospilota as there was no previous record on it, thus it could be considered as a new finding.
+In summary, the results of this research indicate the uniqueness of the specimen of morphospecies H. leucospilota as a result of the presence of the spider-shaped rod.
+More studies with more samples, more morphological approaches as well as more molecular techniques need to be incorporated in future for a better insight.